aldihsuhandi/dotfiles/.config/openbox/README.md

 ```bash
 fc-cache -fv
 ```
-to install all the fonts needed used in this config.
+to install all the fonts used in this config.

 ## IMAGE